 Writing an email marketing copy has become an art form in itself.
 Experts and marketers have come to many conclusions regarding formulas that work best in emails.
-Still, it’s every brand’s job to give those formulas their own, original twist and make the email compelling to open, read, and interact with.
+Still, every brand’s job is to give those formulas their original twist and make the email compelling to open, read, and interact with.

-- Hit the Perfect Length
+Hit the Perfect Length

-- Personalize and Customize
+Personalize and Customize

 You should aim to write emails that are as personalized as possible.
 You can personalize emails by placing the recipient’s name in an accentuated spot within the text.
 For example, you can mention the recipient’s name right after the greeting (for example: “Hi Benedict!”).

 Some tools can also place your recipient’s name in the Subject line.
 You can also set the name in strategic places in the body of your email copy (for example: “The reason we’re sending you this email, Benedict, is because…”).

 To create a personalized and customized email copy, you can use a tool for creating and sending emails that allows you to use custom fields in your email copy.
 This will create a personal touch for your recipient and significantly increase the chances of your email being read.

 If it’s your first time crafting an email copy, it might be wise to outsource to experts first.
 This way, you can quickly learn all the tricks of the trade applied to your example.
 Check out this list of the best writing services to find out which companies can help you write a perfect email copy.